ARGUMENTATION 1: DEFINITIONS

 A new vision of argumentation as discourse orientation has been developed in the semantic theory of Argumentation within Language.

-In practice, this suggests that one can very well start with a corpus of definitions of the concept of argumentation in order to identify the points of consensus and divergence, while emphasizing the points of view that have proven to be the most fertile
+In practice, this suggests that one can very well start with a corpus of definitions of the concept of argumentation in order to identify the points of consensus and divergence, while emphasizing the points of view that have proven to be the most fruitful

 1. Rhetorical argumentation, an instrument of persuasion